New York City Fire Department | Evaluated Learning Experience

 Version 1: October 2010 - May 2015.
 Version 2: June 2015 - Present.

-Version 1: This course combines 80 hours of lecture and scenario based learning preparing students for response in actual situations common to the post and duties of a deputy chief.
+Version 1: This course combines 80 hours of lecture and scenario- based learning to prepare students for response in actual situations common to the post and duties of a deputy chief.
 Version 2: The purpose of this course is to familiarize all students with the role of Deputy Chief.
 Course curriculum includes lectures, presentations, and past case studies of FDNY major emergencies and multiple alarm fires.
 Students also review simulated scenarios to emphasize the role of FDNY and the importance of interagency cooperation.

-Version 1: In the upper division baccalaureate degree or graduate degree category, 5 semester hours in Fire Service Administration, Management or Leadership (7/10).
+Version 1: In the upper division baccalaureate degree OR in the graduate degree category, 5 semester hours in Fire Service Administration, Management or Leadership (7/10).
 Version 2: In the upper division baccalaureate degree OR in the graduate degree category, 3 semester hours in Fire Service Administration, Management or Leadership (6/15 revalidation).